How to get from Rome to Amalfi

 The bus is the cheapest way to travel from Rome to Amalfi.
 It’s also convenient because it’s a direct transfer.
 The downside is that Marozzi is the only bus company on this route and offers only one bus trip daily.

-We think that this option is still good value for money, considering a ticket costs only €23 ($24) for a 5-hour bus ride.
+We think that this option is still good value for money, considering a ticket costs only €23 ($26.50) for a bus ride that takes around 5 hours.
 That’s just half the cost of taking the train.

 Departure and arrival station